TIGRLab/SCanD_project/code/glm/README.md

 Follow these three essential steps to run the pipeline successfully:

-## Step 1: Create Task Event Files
+## Step 1: Generate Task Event Files

-**Create `task-events.tsv` files** for each functional `run` in your BIDS dataset.
+**Generate `task-events.tsv` file** for each functional task fMRI that you have in your BIDS dataset.

 ### What are task events files?

-These tab-separated files document what happened during the task-fMRI scan
+Task event files capture the timing and relevant details of occurrences during task-based fMRI acquisition.
+These events can include presented stimuli, participant responses related to the task, or other notable occurrences during the experiment.
+A single file can contain any mix of these event types, and events are allowed to overlap in time.

 For Example: